elastic/elasticsearch-ruby/elasticsearch-api/README.md

 **Refer to the [official documentation on Elasticsearch API](https://www.elastic.co/guide/en/elasticsearch/client/ruby-api/current/api.html).**

 The `elasticsearch-api` library provides a Ruby implementation of the [Elasticsearch](http://elasticsearch.com) REST API.
-It does not provide an Elasticsearch client; see the [`elastic-transport`](https://github.com/elastic/elastic-transport-ruby/) library.
+It does not provide an Elasticsearch client.
+See [elasticsearch](https://github.com/elastic/elasticsearch-ruby) and the [`elastic-transport`](https://github.com/elastic/elastic-transport-ruby/) libraries for a full Elasticsearch client and HTTP transport layer respectively.

 We follow Ruby’s own maintenance policy and officially support all currently maintained versions per [Ruby Maintenance Branches](https://www.ruby-lang.org/en/downloads/branches/).